NotTheRealJoe/wdb/README.md

 ## Progress
 wdb is currently a work-in-progress and should not be considered production-ready.
 This repository is being used as a place for me to store my work as I go, and some revisions may not be secure or even functional.

+## Installation
+Wait for me to post an installer script.